-Once the manufacturer's powertrain warranty expires, you are responsible for the costs of repairs, unless you decide to purchase an extended warranty.
-If you choose to purchase an extended car warranty, your powertrain warranty coverage will be extended for several years, though the exact coverage length will depend on your warranty plan.
+Once the manufacturer’s powertrain warranty expires, you are responsible for the costs of repairs, unless you decide to purchase an extended warranty.
+Below are eight common powertrain component parts and the average cost to repair them without an extended warranty:

 |Powertrain Component||Average Cost*|

 *based on RepairPal.com.

 Extended Powertrain Warranty